Temperature Sensing using DS18B20 Digital Sensors

 The emonTx V3

 The emonTx V3 has a connection for the temperature sensors on a screw terminal block.
 Full details can be found on the Wiki page.
 The pre-loaded sketch will sense a single temperature sensor at start-up and requires no further configuration.
 Note: The examples for the emonTx V2 and the temperature search sketch will not work without modification.
+You will need to edit the sketch due to changed I/O usage in the emonTx V3: You must change "#define ONE_WIRE_BUS 4" to "#define ONE_WIRE_BUS 5".

 Notes and further reading